-The Parent Board oversees the following frameworks as they relate to its Subsidiaries: corporate governance, internal controls, finance, underwriting, investment, claims and risk management functions.
-For example, final approval and ultimate oversight of the annual business plan, underwriting guidelines and the internal audit process for Hamilton Re rests with the Parent Board.
+The Parent Board oversees the frameworks of the following functions as they relate to its Subsidiaries: corporate governance, internal controls, finance, underwriting, investment, claims and risk management.
+For example, final approval and ultimate oversight of the annual business plan, underwriting guidelines and the internal audit plan for Hamilton Re rests with the Parent Board.
 As a result of the reporting at the Parent Board and Committee meetings described herein, the Parent Board has sufficient knowledge of Hamilton Re's business to ensure that adequate policies and procedures are implemented and maintained by Hamilton Re, as considered by the Hamilton Re Board and the Hamilton Re Committees.